BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-02-HelloWorld-Tutorial_part2.markdown

 {% endhighlight %}

-> Your final code should look just like the image below, minus the API key that has been blurred out for security purposes.
+> Your final code should look just like the image below, minus the API key which has been removed for security purposes.

 ![drawing](/img/Tutorial/sampleCode.png)